storesafe/cordova-sqlite-storage/README.md

 The adapter is now part of [PouchDB](http://pouchdb.com/) thanks to [@nolanlawson](https://github.com/nolanlawson), see [PouchDB FAQ](http://pouchdb.com/faq.html).

 **NOTE:** For some reason, the PouchDB adapter does not pass all of its tests with this plugin.
+You can use the temporary fork at [nolanlawson / sqlite-plugin-fork](https://github.com/nolanlawson/sqlite-plugin-fork) to get the PouchDB adapter to pass its test suite.

 # Contributing